Mon-Fri 7:00-15:00

 Similarly with cholesterol, a substance of a steroidal nature that helps the body process fats and is an important component of cell membranes and steroid hormones.
 HDL cholesterol is considered good, LDL cholesterol bad.
 However, their ratio varies in the body according to need.

 Blood vessels distribute blood, the most precious fluid.
 It's not just a fragile tube.
-From the inside it is lined with a so-called vascular endothelium, which has many functions and also protects the blood vessel from damage, for example by acids produced in metabolism.
-If there is poor nutrition, the endothelium thins and the blood vessel is susceptible to damage and bleeding.
+From the inside it is lined with a so-called vascular endothelium, which has many functions and also protects the blood vessel from damage, e.g. by acids produced in metabolism.
+If there is poor nutrition, the endothelium thins and the vessel is susceptible to damage and bleeding.
 At this point, we can be grateful to LDL cholesterol, which is sticky and can 'plug' the damaged area.
 So far, so good.
 The problem arises when the problem is not addressed and the cholesterol patches pile up.
 The blood vessel gradually becomes clogged, becomes dysfunctional and runs the risk of clots.

 According to Traditional Chinese Medicine, the Liver controls the patency of the body and therefore the blood vessels.
 The liver is also the place where LDL cholesterol can be converted back into free cholesterol and used to form bile acids, important for the digestion of fats.